mopidy/mopidy-spotify/README.rst

 - Rewrite using pyspotify 2.
 Still left to reimplement for feature parity with Mopidy-Spotify 1.2.0:

-  - Browsing of personal, country, and global top tracks.
-  - Update playlists when they are changed by other clients.
+  - Emit playlists changed events when playlists are changed by other clients.

 **Config**